 Dr. John Eric Swenson III

-Dr. John Eric Swenson III is an associate professor of
+Dr. John Eric Swenson III is a professor of

 psychology at Hardin-Simmons University.
 He joined the faculty in the fall of